TheEightBot/enterprise-application-patterns-using-maui/introduction.md

 - An MVC application developed with ASP.NET Core.
 - A Single Page Application (SPA) developed with Angular 2 and Typescript.
 This approach for web applications avoids performing a round-trip to the server with each operation.
-- A mobile app developed with Xamarin.Forms, which supports iOS, Android, and the Universal Windows Platform (UWP).
+- A mobile app developed with Microsoft MAUI, which supports iOS, Android, and the Universal Windows Platform (UWP).

 For information about the web applications, see [Architecting and Developing Modern Web Applications with ASP.NET Core and Microsoft Azure](http://aka.ms/WebAppEbook).